codacy/codacy-codesniffer/docs/description/Zend_Files_ClosingTag.md

-Files should not have closing php tags.
+Files should not have closing PHP tags.

 Valid: No closing tag at the end of the file.
 ```